RalphHightower/blog/_posts/2025/04/2025-04-29-ALetterToMyCongressmen.md

 The courts have the power to strike laws or refine laws.

-Threatening to have the [IRS](https://www.irs.gov/) revoke Harvard's tax exempt status is [Nixon-esque](https://www.nixonlibrary.gov/).
+Threatening to have the [IRS](https://www.irs.gov/) revoke [Harvard](https://www.harvard.edu/)'s tax exempt status is [Nixon-esque](https://www.nixonlibrary.gov/).
 Just because [Trump](https://www.donaldjtrump.com/) doesn't like it's policies or courses is outside of the powers of a [presidency](https://www.whitehouse.gov/).

 ### Signalgate:

-If the sharing of wars plans on their unsecured personal cellphones had happened with a Democratic president, Trumpian legislators, [Trumpers](https://www.gop.com/) would have been ap​o​plec​tic, demanding firings.
+If the sharing of war plans on their unsecured personal cellphones had happened with a [Democratic](https://) president, [Trumpian legislators](https://www.gop.com/) would have been ap​o​plec​tic, demanding firings.
 With a journalist, no less, in the group chat.
 The reaction from [Trumpers](https://www.gop.com/) was, "Meh."
 This breach of protocol undermines the integrity of our military operations and puts American lives at risk.

 [Trump](https://www.donaldjtrump.com/)’s “America First” policy has left “America Alone” and isolated.